DIPSAS/DIPS-RetinaIntegration-IG/docs/OperationDefinition-append-retina-ai-result.md

       "type" : "dateTime"
     },
     {
-      "name" : "full-ki-report",
+      "name" : "aiDevice",
       "use" : "in",
       "min" : 1,
       "max" : "1",
-      "documentation" : "Full report from the AI analysis, stored in presentedForm of the DiagnosticReport", "type" : "Attachment"
+      "documentation" : "AI Device that performed the analysis.
+MUST conform to RetinaAIDevice profile (http://dips.no/fhir/RetinaIntegration/StructureDefinition/retina-ai-device).
+Should include deviceName with AI product name, and version elements for algorithm version and protocol.", "type" : "Device"
     },
     {
-      "name" : "imageDescriptions",
+      "name" : "fullReport",
       "use" : "in",
       "min" : 1,
-      "max" : "*",
+      "max" : "1",
-      "documentation" : "Descriptions of the images, diagnosticreport.imagingStudy", "type" : "ImagingStudy"
+      "documentation" : "Technical details for further reference about the AI grading, stored in DiagnosticReport.presentedForm", "type" : "Attachment"
     },
     {
-      "name" : "conclusionCode",
+      "name" : "metaTags",
       "use" : "in",
-      "min" : 1,
+      "min" : 0,
-      "max" : "1",
+      "max" : "*",
-      "documentation" : "Conclusion code for the AI analysis, added to DiagnosticReport.conclusionCode", "type" : "CodeableConcept"
+      "documentation" : "Workflow tags. \n    Add code http://terminology.hl7.org/CodeSystem/v3-ActReason#VALIDATION when data is for validation purposes only\n    and the result from the AI analysis will not be used in clinical decision making.", "type" : "Coding"
     }
   ]
 }